burodepeper/diesel/README.md

 ### 1) Bouncing particles

-A 4:3 canvas is divided in three columns, and each column is populated with 40 randomly bouncing particles. [link](examples/01-bounce/index.html)
+The canvas is divided in three columns, and each column is populated with 40 randomly bouncing particles.